Irrigating your crops is an essential part of making sure your farm succeeds, but it can be tricky to get right.

 Labour time and costs were also holding Japheth back with the manual irrigation methods he tried.
 He was pleased to see that with solar powered irrigation, at the flick of a switch a solar pump can do all the irrigation work for you.
 Also, solar pumps don’t get tired!
 They will keep pumping water for as long as the sun shines, delivering plenty of water for your crops.

-For Japheth, the worries about irrigation are in the past, since purchasing a Futurepump solar pump, for him, there is no looking back:
+For Japheth, the worries about the cost and effort of irrigation are in the past.
+Since purchasing a Futurepump solar pump, for him, there is no looking back:

 Japheth uses his Futurepump SF2 solar pump with a set of sprinklers and is now able to keep his crops growing all year round.